Skellig Michael: Post-monastic

+Monastic features

 Monastery

 The monastery is built into a terraced shelf 600 ft above sea level.
 It contains two oratories, a cemetery, crosses, cross-slabs, six clochán-type domed beehive cells (of which one has fallen) and a medieval church.
 The cells and oratories are all of dry-built corbel construction, whereas the church, which was constructed at a later date, is of mortared stone.

-The year of the monastery's foundation is unknown.
-Like many early Christian remnants in Kerry, it is sometimes attributed to Saint Finnia, though this is doubted by historians.
-The first definite reference to monastic activity on the island is a record of the death of "Suibhini of Skelig" dating from the 8th century; however, Fionán is claimed to have founded the monastery in the 6th century.

-The Annals of the Four Masters detail events at the Skelligs between the 9th and 11th centuries.
-These entries suggest that Eitgall of Skellig, the monastery's abbot, was taken by the Vikings in 823 and died of starvation thereafter.
-The Vikings again attacked in 838, sacking churches in Kenmare town, Skellig and Innisfallen Island.
-The Augustinian abbey in Ballinskelligs was founded in 950, the same year that Blathmhac of Sceilig died.
-Finally, the annals mention the death of Aedh of Sceilig Michael in 1040.
+Cells

-The largest hut, known as cell A, has a floor area of 14.5 × 3.8 metres, and is 5 metres high.
+The largest hut is known as cell A and has a floor area of 14.5 × 3.8 metres and is 5 metres high.
 Like the other huts, its internal walls are straight before narrowing to accommodate its dome roof.
-Protruding stones in the interior, acting as pegs, are placed at about 2.5 metres to support the roof, and in some instances may have supported upstairs living quarters.
-Protruding stones on the exterior most likely acted as anchors for thatch roofing.
+The protruding stones in the interior act as pegs and are placed at about 2.5 metres to support the roof, and in some instances may have supported upstairs living quarters.
+The protruding stones on the exterior most likely were anchors for thatch roofing.
 Some cells contain recesses that may have been formed to contain cupboards.
-The main oratory is boat-shaped, and measures 3.6 × 4.3 metres.
-It has an altar a small window on its eastern wall.
+The main oratory is boat-shaped and measures 3.6 × 4.3 metres.
+It has an altar, a small window on its eastern wall.
 The small oratory is situated on its own terrace, at a relative distance from the main complex.
 It measures 2.4 × 1.8 × 2.4 metres and contains a low door (0.9 × 0.5 metres) and a comparatively large, one-metre-high window on its north-eastern wall.

+St Michael's Church

 St. Michael's Church dates to the 10th or early 11th century.
 It was originally constructed from mostly lime mortar with imported sandstone from Valentia Island.
 It is today mostly collapsed, with only its eastern window still standing.
 The centre of the church contains a modern gravestone, dated 1871, erected for members of the family of one of the lighthouse keepers.